fls-bioinformatics-core/galaxy-tools/trimmomatic/README.rst

 Automated installation
 ======================

-Installation via the Galaxy Tool Shed will take of installing the tool wrapper and the trimmomatic program and data, and setting the appropriate environment variables.
+Installation via the Galaxy Tool Shed will take care of installing the tool wrapper and the trimmomatic program and data, and setting the appropriate environment variables.

 Manual Installation
 ===================